-- The free version of Personal Capital is all you’ll need, and it will provide solid investment guidance.
+- The free version of Empower is all you’ll need, and it will provide solid investment guidance.

 - Investment fees are a major factor when it comes to long-term investment results.
 If the service can lower your fees by just 0.25 percent per year, it can add many thousands of dollars to your plan over the decades.

-- If you have little or no investment experience, Personal Capital can help you with the basics, like asset allocation.
+- If you have little or no investment experience, Empower can help you with the basics, like asset allocation.
 It can also let you know if you are on track to meet your retirement goals.

-The main reason to not go with Personal Capital
+The main reason to not go with Empower

-Anyone who is looking for some form of at least limited 401(k) management help should consider Personal Capital.
+Anyone who is looking for some form of at least limited 401(k) management help should consider Empower.
 The service is free to use, and helps you determine your asset allocation, as well as to get a complete handle on the fees your paying in your plan.

 Q: Can I open a 401(k) and another retirement account?

 A: Yes!
 You can contribute to a 401(k), Roth IRA, traditional IRA, and as many other accounts a you want—in fact, we encourage you to.